Inflectra/rapise-documentation/docs/Guide/twodialogs_sample.md

 ![twodialogs_spy1](./img/twodialogs_sample21.png)

-Press `CTRL+G` on the keyboard to start tracking.
-Hover the mouse over one of the text boxes in the TwoDialogs application and press `CTRL+G` again to stop tracking:
+Press ++ctrl+g++ on the keyboard to start tracking.
+Hover the mouse over one of the text boxes in the TwoDialogs application and press ++ctrl+g++ again to stop tracking:

 ![twodialogs_spy2](./img/twodialogs_sample22.png)